About the Marketing & Communications Office

 Prior to joining the Loyola Law School, Los Angeles staff as deputy director of communications in June 2006, Brian Costello worked as a reporter, editor and producer at an array of media outlets.
 He spent five years as a talk-show producer for Telepictures Productions, focusing on single-topic programs drawn from news headlines.
 He was an overnight assignment editor at WBBM-TV/CBS 2 Chicago, where he was responsible for prioritizing story coverage and directing news crews.
 Before that, he was a writer, producer and editor for a variety of news and magazine websites including TCPalm.com, the online home of a media group that includes WPTV-TV/NBC 5 West Palm Beach.
 There, he wrote a weekly technology column that appeared in E.W.
 Scripps newspapers.
 Costello has a BS in journalism from the University of Illinois at Urbana-Champaign, where he was managing editor of The Daily Illini.
 Costello holds a JD from Loyola Law School, Los Angeles, where he earned a certificate in the Criminal Justice Concentration.

 Caroline Johnston received her bachelor’s degree in English from the University of California, Santa Barbara.
 She has written for The Daily Nexus and Santa Barbara Magazine.
 She worked in development for Aldamisa Entertainment, a film production and worldwide distribution company.
 There, she reviewed film scripts and wrote coverage.
 Johnston has extensive new media experience.
-She handles everything from event coverage to blog updating and other communications tasks.
+She handles everything from event coverage to blog updating and social media, in addition to other communications tasks.